 Take a deep dive into the mysterious world beneath the water’s surface.
-Become skilled in caring for the aquatic animals and plants that populate our zoos and aquariums, and learn the intricacies of the fastest growing sector of the food industry: the cultivation of marine and freshwater species.
+Become skilled in caring for the aquatic animals and plants that populate our zoos and aquariums, and learn the intricacies of the fastest-growing sector of the food industry: the cultivation of marine and freshwater species.
 UNE’s bachelor’s degree in Aquaculture and Aquarium Science prepares you for a range of aquatic science professions, and there is no better place for your studies than our unique riverside and oceanfront campus.

-Why UNE for Aquaculture and Aquarium Science
+Why UNE for Aquaculture and Aquarium Sciences

 With the only B.S. program in Aquaculture and Aquarium Science in the U.S., UNE is the ideal place for your studies.
 Located at the convergence of the Saco River and Atlantic Ocean, we offer direct access to both fresh and salt waters as well as cutting-edge facilities.